Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/inferno-test-app-registration.md

 The EHR launch confidential client application is a standard confidential client application which represents an application that can protect a secret (section 3 of the test).

-1. Create a new application in Azure Active Directory.
+1. Create a new application in Microsoft Entra Id.
 Make sure to select `Web` as the platform and add the redirect URL for Inferno (`https://inferno.healthit.gov/suites/custom/smart/redirect`).
 1. In API Permissions for this new application, add the below:
     - Your FHIR Resource Application (Delegated)
         - fhirUser